To promote professional excellence and ethical standards in the Earth Sciences for the public good. These aims are achieved through:

 - the optimising of services provided to Fellows through periodic review of the adequacy of existing services and the scope for new ones

-The Professional Standing Committee (PSC) will be chaired by the Secretary (Professional Matters) who should be a Chartered Geologist.
-At least 4 other members of Council will serve on the PSC.
-Non-Council members will be appointed onto the PSC, as necessary, and will generally serve as members of the PSC for not more than three years.
-The majority of the PSC will be Chartered Geologists.
+The Professional Committee (PC) will be chaired by the Secretary (Professional Matters) who should be a Chartered Geologist.
+At least 4 other members of Council will serve on the PC.
+Non-Council members will be appointed onto the PC, as necessary, and will generally serve as members of the PC for not more than three years.
+The majority of the PC will be Chartered Geologists.

-The Executive Secretary and the Education & Training Officer will attend meetings of the PSC.
+The Executive Secretary and the Director of Operartions will attend meetings of the PC.
 The secretariat will be provided by the Fellowship Services Manager.

 Method of working

-The PSC will meet at least four times annually.
+The PC will meet at least four times annually.